 Theoretical considerations on the process of partner choice

-First, Peter M. Blau's structural theory perspective is used to look at contact opportunities in the context of partner choice (Blau 1977b; 1977a; Blau and Schwartz 1984), which are pre-structured by the social structure (cf. Stauder 2015, p.
+Theoretical perspectives on the spatial patterning of partner choice build on the concept of partner markets and Blau’s structural theory. …..is used to look at contact opportunities in the context of partner choice (Blau 1977b; 1977a; Blau and Schwartz 1984), which are pre-structured by the social structure (Stauder 2015, p.
 402).
 As his consistently macro-sociological approach does not take individual action and social integration into action contexts into account, the theoretical perspective is extended by Scott Feld's focus theory (1981), which includes a smaller space and thus a concrete social environment.

-Partner markets are understood as meeting contexts for individuals that predefine interactions with potential partners and in which they can get to know each other (cf. Häring et al. 2014; Kalmijn and Flap 2001; Klein 2015; Stauder 2008).
+Partner markets are understood as meeting contexts for individuals that predefine interactions with potential partners and in which they can get to know each other (Häring et al. 2014; Kalmijn and Flap 2001; Klein 2015; Stauder 2008).
 Klein and Stauder (2016, p.
 256) further define the partner market as "a spatial-social delimitation and description of the space of possibilities".

-On the one hand, this possibility space forms the theoretical basis for the formation of partnerships (Blau 1977a; 1977b; 1994; Feld 1981); on the other hand, it reflects a partner market (Blau et al. 1982; 1984).
-According to Blau, people enter into partnerships with similar partners "because people in similar social positions have similar social experiences, assume similar roles and exhibit similar characteristics and attitudes that increase the likelihood of a relationship" (Stauder 2015, 403, quoted from Blau 1977a, p.
+On the one hand, this possibility space forms the basis for the formation of partnerships (Blau 1977a; 1977b; 1994; Feld 1981 and structures partner markets (Blau et al. 1982; 1984).
+In this perspective, people enter into partnerships with similar partners "because people in similar social positions have similar social experiences, assume similar roles and exhibit similar characteristics and attitudes that increase the likelihood of a relationship" (Stauder 2015, 403, quoted from Blau 1977a, p.
 36).
 He also assumes "that the social differentiation of the population influences the patterns of people's relationships" (Stauder 2008, p.
 266, quoted from Blau 1977a; 1977b).
 In the multidimensional space assumed by Blau, the "Blau space", individuals occupy a social position according to combinations of characteristics such as age, ethnicity or education.
 Social and spatial proximity within the "blue space" is an important criterion for whether individuals get to know each other and increases this probability (Blau 1977b, p.
 31, p.
 251).
-Depending on the social distribution of individual characteristics, it is more or less likely to meet a partner with the desired characteristics (cf. Klein and Stauder 2016, p.
+Depending on the social distribution of individual characteristics, it is more or less likely to meet a partner with the desired characteristics (Klein and Stauder 2016, p.
 256).
 Similar people have an increased probability of interacting and developing a relationship due to the aforementioned structuring (Blau et al. 1984).
-Therefore, social interactions result from the opportunity structures of getting to know each other (cf. Blau and Schwartz 1984, p.
+Therefore, social interactions result from the opportunity structures of getting to know each other (Blau and Schwartz 1984, p.
 29).
 Partner selection preferences can be adjusted by social structural restrictions if people with the desired characteristics are not available on the market.

 It is critically noted that Blau's space of possibilities is very broad, as it is "defined by national borders and the social structure of society" (Klein 2015, p.
 328).
 This wide-ranging view of the partner market does not reflect the actual meeting possibilities in the concrete environment of individuals, as the formation of partnerships is focussed on spatial proximity (Bossard 1932; Catton and Smircich 1964; Clarke 1952; Lengerer 2001).
 This means that a small-scale approach is required.

 In contrast to Blau, this "small-scale social environment" (Zillmann 2017, p.
 34) is taken into account in Scott Feld's (1981) focus theory.
-It has been shown that partnerships arise primarily in action spaces in which a continuous exchange takes place (cf. Hill and Kopp 2006, p.
+It has been shown that partnerships arise primarily in action spaces in which a continuous exchange takes place (Hill and Kopp 2006, p.
 165).
 This allows the living conditions of individuals to be better mapped.
 According to Feld (1981), individuals get to know each other through so-called focus of activity.
 A focus is "a social, psychological, legal, or physical entity around which joint activities are organised" (Feld 1981, p.1016), which can be, for example, the workplace, the family or regular activities.